University of Bayreuth: Notable alumni

 Karl-Theodor zu Guttenberg, German Federal Minister of Defence, was awarded a summa cum laude doctorate by the Faculty of Law, Business Administration and Economics in 2007.
-After extensive plagiarism in zu Guttenberg's dissertation was revealed in February 2011, German media also criticised the University of Bayreuth.
+After extensive plagiarism in Guttenberg's dissertation was revealed in February 2011, German media also criticised the University of Bayreuth.
 A university spokesman denied allegations of bribery and political corruption.
-The university cancelled the doctorate and Guttenberg was forced to resign.
+The university rescinded the doctorate and Guttenberg resigned.
+In 2019 Guttenberg was awarded a PhD for a new dissertation at the University of Southampton.